pharmacome/curation/genetics.rst

     g(HGNC:MDGA2, var("c.*1638C>A")) equivalentTo g(DBSNP:rs1235)

-Additionally, the relationship, ``equivalentTo``, has been added in the PyBEL variant of the BEL specification to explicitly specify equivalent nodes.

-``g(HGNC:MDGA2) hasVariant g(dbSNP:rs1235)`` is automatically added by the compiler.
+A reference implementation is provided by PyBEL, in which the hasVariant relationship ``g(HGNC:MDGA2) hasVariant g(dbSNP:rs1235)`` is automatically added by the compiler.

 An example from a genome-wide association study: